circleci/circleci-docs/jekyll/_cci2/bundling-config.md

 #### Enum Parameter
 {:.no_toc}

-The `enum` parameter may be a lits of any values.
+The `enum` parameter may be a lists of any values.
 Use the `enum` parameter type when you want to enforce that the value must be one from a specific set of string values.
 The following example uses the `enum` parameter to declare the target operating system for a binary.

 ```yaml
 commands: